toxgisfinalproject/report/report_yw3236.md

 ### Future Direction

 There are two future directions that are generated by our project.
 First, exposing to certain chemicals can be a causal factor for lung cancer, however, certain gene mutations can also predict lung cancer.
-Future research could be conducted by analyzing lung cancer patients’ gene information and add it as a potential predictor in the regression model that we produced in the additional analysis.
+Future research could be conducted by analyzing lung cancer patientsâ€™ gene information and add it as a potential predictor in the regression model that we produced in the additional analysis.
 Second, waste management policy could be improved by taking advantage of the information provided in our project.

 Extra: Slope is defined as the coefficient estimate abstracted from a simple linear regression with incidence (per 100,000 persons) as the response and year as the predictor.